vultr/vultr-mdtk/Markdown/Vultr Docs Template.md

 ## 1. First Section

 Break your documentation into logical sections.
+Replace `## 1.
+First Section` with your step number and section title.
 Use H2 (`##`) for major section headers.
 Headings should use title case, and Vultr follows the [Chicago Manual of Style](https://capitalizemytitle.com/style/chicago).
-When describing a series of steps, preface the steps with step numbers in this format:
+When describing a series of major steps, the section headers should include a step number, followed by a period, a space, and the section title, as shown in this example:

     ## 1. Step One

     ## 2. Step Two

-Indent code blocks with four spaces. **Vultr doesn't use triple-backticks to fence code blocks.** Preface command lines with a prompt symbol.
-Linux commands run as root use a hash prompt.
-Preface command run as a non-root with a dollar sign.
+* Indent your code blocks with four spaces. **Vultr does not use triple-backticks to fence code blocks.**

-A Linux root user performing `ls`:
+* Preface command lines with a prompt symbol.
+Leave a space between the prompt and the command.

+Linux or macOS commands that need to run as root should use a hash prompt.

     # ls

-A Linux non-root user performing `ls`:
+Commands run as a non-root user should use a dollar sign.

     $ ls

-A PowerShell user performing `ls`:
+Windows PowerShell commands use `PS C:\>`.

     PS C:\> ls

-A Windows CMD user performing `dir`:
+Windows CMD commands use `C:\>`.

     C:\> dir